Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Experimental results

 The main experimental finding is the $dV/dI(B)$ curves reversal in Fig.~\ref{fig2} (a).
 Indeed, for two magnetic field sweep directions, the $dV/dI(B)$ curves are mirrored in respect to zero field, including regions with finite $dV/dI$ differential resistance.
 The observed behavior is known for Josephson spin valves~\cite{infgt,jsv5}.

 The spin-valve effect is not so strong in parallel to the In-CrSb interfaces magnetic field orientation, see Fig.~\ref{fig3}.
-Before magnetization of the sample, $dV/dI(I)$ curves in Fig.~\ref{fig3} (a) well reproduce those from Fig.~\ref{fig1} (b): the zero-resistance region is slightly asymmetric for every current sweep direction, it is suppressed at 1.2~K temperature in Fig.~\ref{fig3} (a).
-After magnetization of the sample, the $dV/dI(B)$ curves are clearly mirrored in respect to zero field (see also the regions of finite resistance), confirming the Josephson spin-valve behavior.
+After sample cooling in zero field, $dV/dI(I)$ curves in Fig.~\ref{fig3} (a) well reproduce those from Fig.~\ref{fig1} (b): the zero-resistance region is slightly asymmetric for every current sweep direction, it is suppressed at 1.2~K temperature in Fig.~\ref{fig3} (a).
+While sweeping the magnetic field, the $dV/dI(B)$ curves are clearly mirrored in respect to zero field (see also the regions of finite resistance), confirming the Josephson spin-valve behavior.
 Thus, the spin-valve effect is sensitive to the $\pi/2$ rotation of the magnetic field, which resembles the results for CrSb magnetization~\cite{crsbsbs}.

 Since the Josephson spin valves usually demonstrate the Josephson diode effect~\cite{infgt,JDE,aunite}, we show the $I_c^+(B)$ and the inverted $-I_c^-(-B)$ critical current values in the inset to Fig.~\ref{fig3} (b).
 The Josephson critical current $I_c^\pm$ is measured for the transition from the superconducting $dV/dI= 0$ state to the resistive $dV/dI > 0$ state for the positive and negative dc currents (i.e. for + and - current sweep directions).
 Since the transition from the superconducting to resistive states is stochastic, to obtain $I_c$ with high accuracy, we sweep the dc current ten times from zero value to some value well above the critical current $I_c$ at fixed $B$ and then determine $I_c$ for this field $B$ as an average value of $dV/dI$ breakdown positions.
 The obtained $I_c^\pm(B)$ curves are asymmetric in respect to zero magnetic field in the inset to Fig.~\ref{fig3} (b), but they coincide only when drawn as $I_c^+(B)$ (positive $I_c$) and $-I_c^-(-B)$ (the inverted negative $I_c$ for the inverted field value), which is the direct demonstration of the Josephson diode effect~\cite{infgt,JDE,aunite}.